-A. G. SPALDING & BROS., New York, (athletic equipment), will starring Babe Ruth (see earlier story on page 52).
-Titled Here's Babe Ruth, series started Saturday, July 8, 10.30-45 a.m., as a sustainer on the full NBC network. going commercial for 13 weeks, beginning July 29.
+A. G. SPALDING & BROS., New York, (athletic equipment), will again sponsor an NBC program starring Babe Ruth (see earlier story on page 52).
+Titled Here's Babe Ruth, series started Satur-day, July 8, 10.30-45 a.m., as a sustainer on the full NBC network. going commercial for 13 weeks, beginning July 29.
 New York boys will again pitch paseball questions at the diamond star, and will in turn be quizzed by him, with cash prizes going to the winners.
-Spalding will also sponso the National Tennis Matches at Forest Hills on a specially-built 39-station network, Sept.
-3-4 [Broadcasting, June 26].
-Agency is Ferry-Hanly Co., New
+Spald-ing will also sponso. the National Tennis Matches at Forest Hills on A specially-built 30-station network, Sept.
+3-4 [BROADCASTING, June 26].
+Agency is Ferry-Hanly Co., New York.